-Table 5.25 Parking Size, Location, and Configuration Standards for Multifamily Residential and Residential Portion of Mixed-Use Projects [AMENDDED 1-13-2022] Standard Minimum Requirement Multifamily Ownership One (1) parking space per unit shall be supplied by a single enclosed garage.
+Table 5.25 Parking Size, Location, and Configuration Standards for Multifamily Residential and Residential Portion of Mixed-Use Projects [AMENDED 1-13-2022]

+Standard Minimum Requirement Multifamily Rental - Assignment One space per unit shall be assigned.
+Multifamily Ownership One parking space per unit shall be supplied by a single enclosed garage.
 Automatic garage door required.
-Garage and Drivewa y Dimensions Garage Size - If Provided Minimum interior dimension of garages shall be 10 feet wide and 20 feet deep.
-Reductions in length and/or area of up to 10 percent of the standard may be considered administratively, if project demonstrates proposed garage will accommodate at least one standard sized vehicle.
+Garage and Driveway Dimensions General Size - If Provided Minimum interior dimension of garages shall be 10 feet wide and 20 feet deep.
+Reductions in length and/or area of up to 10% of the standard may be considered administratively, if project demonstrates proposed garage will accommodate at least one standard sized vehicle.
 Driveway Dimensions When a carport or garage opens onto a side street yard, the driveway length shall be a minimum of 20 feet.
 When opening into an internal drive, the driveway shall be a minimum of 10 feet.
 Parking Location Parking Space Visibility - Multifamily Ownership Condominiums, townhouses, or similarly owned units where certain parking spaces are deeded, granted by easement, or otherwise permanently assigned, spaces shall be located to be visible from a window(s) of the unit to which it is assigned, whenever possible, unless such spaces are contained within a garage.
 The location and regulation of unassigned spaces shall be placed under the control of the project homeowners' association.
-Compact Spaces Up to 50 percent of unassigned spaces may be compact spaces.
+Compact Spaces Up to 50% of unassigned spaces may be compact spaces.
 Unassigned standard and compact spaces shall be evenly distributed throughout the project.
 Parking Area Separation Parking and paving directly touching against residential buildings shall be avoided.
-Paved surface parking areas shall be separated from the primary residential building by a minimum four (4) foot wide walkway and/or a minimum seven (7) foot wide landscape strip.
+Paved surface parking areas shall be separated from the primary residential building by a minimum four-foot-wide walkway and/or a minimum seven-foot-wide landscape strip.
 Tuck Under Parking Tuck under and subterranean parking may be permitted for projects in the RD-20 or higher density zoning districts.
 Permitted, provided that parking access is restricted to an alley, the rear 40 percent of the site.
-Parking Location - Multifamily Residential or Mixed-Use Development At least one (1) space for each residential unit shall be located onsite; other required parking spaces may be located off-site, subject to standards for off-site parking in Section 5.9.7.
-For Mixed-Use Developments, surface parking for commercial uses shall be located to the side or behind buildings, when feasible, and is discouraged at street corners, and in the front setback, but may be permitted subject to approval by the County at the time of Design Review.
-Tandem Parking - Residential Unit Used As Family Day Care Home Permitted per the standards of Section 5.9.3.D.1